 5 – Treat yourself to a food tour

-With a fast-paced, trendy culinary culture, it can be hard to get the best possible experience when you eat out in Copenhagen.
+With such a fast-paced, trendy culinary culture, it can be hard to get the best possible experience when you eat out in Copenhagen.

 A food tour is a great way to make sure you’re being taken to the best places in town by locals who know their stuff.
+Tours may include a visit to the famous Torvehallerne Market or tastings of local delicacies like smørrebrød and Danish pastries, ensuring a culinary adventure that’s as educational as it is delicious.

 6 – Dine with a panda at Copenhagen Zoo